 I was so relieved when the baby came out perfectly fine.
 But here’s the thing. she was perfectly fine.
 As far as I could tell from everyone I spoke to afterward, there was no need for the c-section.
 They panicked when the monitors cut out, so they erred on the side of caution and operated.
 Turns out she wasn’t in any sort of distress, and I should have been able to have a normal birth.
 But I didn’t.
 I had a c-section.
 My scar is small and discrete compared to my mother’s.
 It runs horizontally along the edge of my panty line.
 In all probability, no one will ever see it.
 But I know it is there.
 I am scarred, both inside and out.

 Today is my birthday.
 I am thinking about my life.
 I stand in the shower with my hand over my scar and I am thinking about how my children have marked me, inside and out.
 The process of bearing children has marked my body, with my scar from the c-section being the very least of it.
 I have been changed and marked in so many ways that I could never have anticipated.
 Like any woman who has gone through childbirth, regardless of the ease or difficulty, I have been transformed from the person I was before into a mother.
 I have been blessed to have these wondrous, annoying, frustrating and amazing little people brought into my life.
 If I had never had that c-section, I would still be marked.
-Like my mother before me I am scarred, but maybe it’s not so bad after all.
+Like my mother before me, I am scarred, but maybe it was inevitable, and maybe it’s not so bad after all.